PLATO-XL: Exploring the Large-scale Pre-training of Dialogue Generation: Related Work

 \subsection{Large-scale Pre-trained Language Models}

 The pre-training paradigm has brought substantial performance improvements in natural language processing, where large-scale transformer models are pre-trained with massive plain texts.
 BERT \citep{devlin2019bert} learns to capture the deep bi-directional representation for the input context and achieves remarkable breakthroughs in natural language understanding.
 GPT \citep{radford2018improving} and GPT-2 \citep{radford2019language} are typical models in natural language generation, which extract uni-directional representation and perform auto-regressive generation.
 To further boost the performance of language models, there is a trend to enlarge the model size, dataset size, and the amount of compute used for training \citep{raffel2020exploring, kaplan2020scaling}.
-Particularly, GPT-3 \citep{brown2020language} scales up to 175 billion parameters and demonstrates superior performance in the zero/few-shot settings.
+Particularly, GPT-3 \citep{brown2020language} scales up to 175B parameters and demonstrates strong ability in the zero/few-shot settings.
+Recently, some larger pre-trained language models are presented with superior performance, including the 178B parameter Jurassic-1 \citep{lieber2021jurassic}, the 280B parameter Gopher \citep{rae2021scaling}, the 530B parameter Megatron-Turing NLG \citep{smith2022using}, and the 540B parameter PaLM \citep{chowdhery2022palm}.

 Besides the above English models, there are some large-scale Chinese language models.
-CPM \citep{zhang2020cpm} maintains a similar model architecture as GPT with 2.6 billion parameters.
-CPM-2 \citep{zhang2021cpm} scales up to 11 billion parameters and employs knowledge inheritance from existing models to accelerate the pre-training process.
-PanGu-$\alpha$ \citep{zeng2021pangu} is a huge model, with up to 200 billion parameters.
+CPM \citep{zhang2020cpm} maintains a similar model architecture as GPT with 2.6B parameters.
+CPM-2 \citep{zhang2021cpm} scales up to 11B parameters and employs knowledge inheritance from existing models to accelerate the pre-training process.
+PanGu-$\alpha$ \citep{zeng2021pangu} is a huge model, with up to 200B parameters.
 The effective training is carried out on a cluster of 2048 Ascend 910 AI processors with multi-dimension parallelisms and topology-aware scheduling.
 ERNIE 3.0 \citep{sun2021ernie} proposes a unified framework that integrates both auto-encoding and auto-regressive networks, where knowledge graphs are also encoded into pre-training for enhanced representation.
-Empirical results show that this 10 billion parameter model achieves superior performance on 54 Chinese NLP tasks.
+Empirical results show that the 260B parameter ERNIE 3.0 Titan \citep{wang2021ernie} achieves superior performance on 68 Chinese NLP tasks.